alphaolomi/laravel-reporting/README.md

 We'll compare these libraries based on their features, advantages, and limitations.
 We'll also discuss how they compare to each other in terms of complexity, control, and integration with frameworks like Laravel.

+### What is a report?

+A report is a document or a statement that presents information in an organized format for a specific audience and purpose.